jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     python3: can't open file '.../pumping_python/magic/src/magic.py': [Errno 2] No such file or directory

-  the computer cannot find the program because I have not made it yet.
+  the computer cannot find the program because it does not exist yet.
 I make a child `folder/directory`_ in the ``magic`` folder for the source code (the actual program)

   .. code-block:: shell